TSRohit99/Sylheti_Bloggers/README.md

 ## Cons
 - Users have to wait after registration for login into their account until their accounts get approved by an admin.
 This apporach is introdcued from the eariler version as I am not using any traditional user auth as JWT.

-- No keys in APIs, as its for a Uni project.
-I will add it in the upcoming version.

 ## Author